Ok, by now you’ve heard all about website pop-ups, right?

 In crazy-person evil marketing speak, these boxes are also called light boxes or modal overlays, but it’s just lingo.

-And of those people, the majority claim they don’t see an effect on the click/bounce rate or visitors.
+And of those people who made this bold claim, the majority stated they don’t see an effect on the click/bounce rate or visitors.

 (Bounce rate measures the percentage of people who move away from your website after viewing only one page.)

 Looking at just this data makes it seem like a no-brainer.

 If you could grow your email list at triple the speed without loosing people from your site, why wouldn’t you?

 Because these numbers reveal only one diet-sized slice of the cake.

 More reputable studies like this one from the Nielsen group show that people generally despise pop-ups.
 And not just “some people.”
 The vast MAJORITY of people – 95 percent.
 Myself included.